A Definitive Guide to Business Registration Number in Hong Kong

 A business registration number is a unique number the IRD assigns to a business entity.
 It is printed on the registration certificate issued by the Business Registration Office.

-• fill up Form IRC 3113 to cancel your registration; or
+• Fill up Form IRC 3113 to cancel your registration; or

-• send a letter to the Department along with the name and address of the business, your business registration number and the date you have ceased operations.
+• Send a letter to the Department along with the name and address of the business, your business registration number and the date you have ceased operations.

 Not obtaining BRN or failing to cancel your registration certificate attracts imprisonment and heavy fines.